 A huge variety of information for educators from the cultural and educational organisations in South Kensington, including events, workshops and resources, allowing you to plan the best school trip ever or bring a bit of the magic into your own classroom!
-For more online resources, visit our South Kensington for Schools online page.

 Get ready to spark your creativity at Young V&A – the museum where children, young people and families can imagine, play and design.
 From 1 July 2023, be inspired by spaces, explore our collection and get creative.
 Right now, keep in touch on social.